hmddev1/ZEMO/README.md

 ## Examples

-In the following examples, we provide the calculations pf Zernike moments for a given image.
+In the following examples, we provide the calculations of Zernike moments for a given image.
 To validate the calculation, we reconstructed images in different orders of Zernike maximum orders.
 You can use these example images in the Examples directory.
-Note: Make a Python file in *ZM\Examples* directory and test the examples with the codes provided below.
+Note: Make a Python file in the *ZM\Examples* directory and test the examples with the codes provided below.

 1. Face image: (Face: Hossein Safari)